raulmelo/testing-angular-mfe-shared/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Step 1
+use the Angular CLI to generate module-federation
+#### ng add -- CI for angular
+#### @angular-architects/module-federation -- install package from npm
+#### --project -- params project default or use name
+#### port -- port specify port for server
+ng add @angular-architects/module-federation --project mfe-profile --port 4202